-It’s important to be realistic about ALL costs you’ll incur throughout the building (and moving in) process.
-Obviously you’ll have construction costs and architect fees (if applicable) … but there many other expenses you need to factor in as well!
+As you know, you’ll have construction costs and architect fees (if applicable) … but there many other expenses you need to factor in as well.

-Obviously you’ll need to purchase land to build your home on … whether this is via your builder or buying a plot of land on your own (FYI: my husband and I did the latter).
-Either way … you’re purchasing land!
+Obviously, you’ll need to purchase land to build your home on … whether this be via your builder or buying a plot of land on your own (FYI: my husband and I did the latter).
+Either way … you’re purchasing land.

 EXPENSE #2: BUILDER FEES